 It's even worse when you recall that in "A Ditch In Time", Diane's lines in the final sequence establish—in no uncertain terms—that Sam was around for Valentine's, during Season 2.

 Shout-Out: In Season 2 episode "Little Sister Don't Cha" Carla goes to St. Eligius to have her baby.

 After Nicholas Colasanto died, a picture of Geronimo was taken from his dressing room and hung in the main set, where it stayed for the rest of the show's run.
 Sam Malone straightens the Geronimo picture before walking off stage in the final scene of the series.

 Show Some Leg: Diane does this in "Sam Turns The Other Cheek" in an attempt to distract the guy holding Sam at gunpoint.

 Smite Me, O Mighty Smiter: After a rash promise in "Swear to God", Sam feels obligated to the Lord to go three months without sex.
-After three weeks without a too-sexy-to-resist old flame comes into the bar and Sam cracks, looking to Heaven and saying "If you're going to smite me down, please make it quick and painless."
+After three weeks without it, a too-sexy-to-resist old flame comes into the bar and Sam cracks, looking to Heaven and saying, "If you're going to smite me down, please make it quick and painless."